-- B1 and B2 are confirmed bat roosts.
-Update surveys are required to determine the number and species of bats currently roosting within the building; - A sensitive external lighting strategy should be implemented to avoid adverse impacts on foraging and commuting bats; - Pre-works inspection for badger setts; - Two stage vegetation clearance to mitigate against adverse impacts to reptiles and breeding birds; - Measures to reduce impacts on badger during construction; and - Invasive species should be removed from site.
+- B1 supports active day roost for two species and B2 is a historic day roost.
+An EPSL will be required to allow the works to proceed.
+It is recommended the site is registered under the BMCL by a BMCL registered consultant after planning approval and before works can begin. - A sensitive external lighting strategy should be implemented to avoid adverse impacts on foraging and commuting bats; - Pre-works inspection for badger setts; - ECoW and two stage vegetation clearance to mitigate against adverse impacts to reptiles, hedgehog, invertebrates and breeding birds; - Measures to reduce impacts on badger during construction; and - Invasive species should be removed from site.

-6.4 ENHANCEMENTS
+7.4 ENHANCEMENTS